santiagomd11/chord-recognizer/README.md

 ---
 ## **Steps of use (using the terminal)**:

-**YOU NEED FIRST PYTHON 3.8.10 (i use this version of python for the project)**
+* **YOU NEED FIRST PYTHON 3.8.10 (i use this    version of python for the project)**

     This can be downloaded from the official webpage of python: https://www.python.org/downloads/release/python-3810/

+* You can follow this **[video](https://youtu.be/zQ3w5fg5qbI)** or you can use the following guide for the installation.

 ## For linux